vladsandulescu/hatefulmemes/README.md

 [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) approach using
 caffe.

+In a nutshell, the paired attention approach was used in the UNITER paper to pair images for the NLVR competition.
+There your model input was a a pair
+[[img1, txt], [img2, txt]], so repeating the text for each pair.
+I basically just turned that on its head and did [[img, txt1], [img, txt2]] where the first text was the supplied meme text and the second text was the caption from running inference on the images using the Im2txt code.

 The overall goal was to get familiar with the multimodal SOTA models out there and not focus too much on fancier ensembling or stacking.
 I find it much more fun to try to improve a single architecture.
 I also haven't spent much time tuning the hyperparameters,